jcs/no_color/README.md

 For information on the `NO_COLOR` standard, see [no-color.org](http://no-color.org).

+Maybe it would be a good idea to mention:

+- why the website does not mention its its source github repository
+- why the issue tracker is disabled on github
+- why the "spec" does not cover the obvious case of someone wanting to force use of color?
+Sorry, but while the initiative to propose standardization is awesome, leaving half of the problem undefined is not a good idea.
+Should NO_COLOR=0 or NO_COLOR=false force enablement of colors or not?
+If not, which approach should be used?

 ## Adding software

 To add or update software on the `no-color.org` website, clone this Git